joopppj/RAIDEN-personal-project/README.md

 # -raiden-personal-project-
-small game developed using Ruby
+a small raiden game developed using Ruby